ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### February 6, 2020
 Attempted to multiply arrow-up with face normals.
 Still need to figure out whether the calculation should be within the loop or not.

+## Week 22
+### February 7, 2020
+Polarized the disk light by dot product of up vectors and face normals.